Zain-ul-din/Zain-ul-din/readme.md

 ## 👦 About Me

-I'm a passionate software engineer with a strong obsession for coding.
+I'm a passionate software developer with a strong obsession for coding.
 I thrive on creating open-source projects and collaborating with the community to build innovative solutions.

 **aboutMe.toJSON()**
 ```json